Hierogifle/ai-odyssey/Odysse_IA.md

 <a name="heron"></a>
 - Héron d’Alexandrie. (s.d.). *Pneumatica*.
 <a name="hoffman2018"></a>
 - Hoffman, R. R., & Hancock, P. A. (2018).
-Deep learning and human factors: Tracks and applications. *Human Factors*, 60(8), 1171–1183.
+Deep learning and human factors: Tracks and applications. *Human Factors*, 60(8), 1171–1183. https://doi.org/10.1177/0018720818770034
 <a name="hill1993"></a>
-- Hill, D. R. (1993).
-Islamic science and engineering. *Edinburgh University Press*.
+- Hill, D. R. (1993). *Islamic science and engineering*.
+Edinburgh University Press.
 <a name="hollerith1890"></a>
 - Hollerith, H. (1890).
-Tabulating machine for the U.S. Census [Machine à cartes perforées].
+Tabulating machine for the U.S. *Census* [Machine à cartes perforées].
 <a name="idel1990"></a>
-- Idel, M. (1990).
-Golem: Jewish magical and mystical traditions on the artificial anthropoid.
-State University of New York Press
+- Idel, M. (1990). *Golem: Jewish magical and mystical traditions on the artificial anthropoid*.
+State University of New York Press.
 <a name="irobot2005"></a>
 - iRobot Corporation.
-(2005).
-Roomba user manual. iRobot.
+(2005). *Roomba user manual*. iRobot.
 <a name="jaquet1775"></a>
-- Jaquet-Droz, P., & Jaquet-Droz, H. (1775).
-Automates de Jaquet-Droz [Automates mécaniques]
+- Jaquet-Droz, P., & Jaquet-Droz, H. (1775). *Automates de Jaquet-Droz* [Automates mécaniques].
 <a name="jordan2015"></a>
 - Jordan, M. I., & Mitchell, T. M. (2015).
-Machine learning: Trends, perspectives, and prospects.
-Science, 349(6245), 255–260.
+Machine learning: Trends, perspectives, and prospects. *Science*, 349(6245), 255–260. https://doi.org/10.1126/science.aaa8415
 <a name="kahneman2011"></a>
-- Kahneman, D. (2011). _Thinking, fast and slow_.
-Farrar, Straus and Giroux
+- Kahneman, D. (2011). *Thinking, fast and slow*.
+Farrar, Straus and Giroux.
 <a name="krizhevsky2012"></a>
 - Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2012).
 ImageNet classification with deep convolutional neural networks.
-Advances in Neural Information Processing Systems, 25, 1097–1105.
+In F. Pereira, C. J. C. Burges, L. Bottou, & K. Q. Weinberger (Eds.), *Advances in Neural Information Processing Systems* (Vol. 25, pp. 1097–1105).
 <a name="leibniz1679"></a>
-- Leibniz, G. W. (1679).
-Explication de l’Arithmétique Binaire [Manuscrit].
+- Leibniz, G. W. (1679). *Explication de l’Arithmétique Binaire* [Manuscrit].
 <a name="lemonde2025"></a>
 - Le Monde.
 (2025).
-Non, les véhicules autonomes ne sont pas pour demain.
+Non, les véhicules autonomes ne sont pas pour demain. https://www.lemonde.fr
 <a name="leroi1964"></a>
-- Leroi-Gourhan, A. (1964).
-Le geste et la parole.
-Albin Michel
+- Leroi-Gourhan, A. (1964). *Le geste et la parole*.
+Albin Michel.
 <a name="lewis2002"></a>
-- Lewis-Williams, D. (2002).
-The mind in the cave: Consciousness and the origins of art.
-Thames & Hudson
+- Lewis-Williams, D. (2002). *The mind in the cave: Consciousness and the origins of art*.
+Thames & Hudson.
 <a name="lighthill1973"></a>
 - Lighthill, J. (1973).
-Artificial Intelligence: A General Survey.
-Science Research Council.
+Artificial intelligence: A general survey. *Science Research Council*.
 <a name="lindblom1990"></a>
 - Lindblom, B. (1990).
-Speaking about feelings: Conceptions of emotion across the life span.
-Psychology and Aging, 4(4), 517–523. https://doi.org/10.1037/0882-7974.4.4.517
+Speaking about feelings: Conceptions of emotion across the life span. *Psychology and Aging*, 4(4), 517–523. https://doi.org/10.1037/0882-7974.4.4.517
 <a name="llull1305"></a>
-- Llull, R. (vers 1305).
-Ars Magna [La Grande Art]
+- Llull, R. (c.
+1305). *Ars Magna* [La Grande Art].
 <a name="lovelace1843"></a>
 - Lovelace, A. A. (1843).
 Notes sur la machine analytique de Charles Babbage.
 <a name="mao2019"></a>
 - Mao, J., Gan, C., Kohli, P., Tenenbaum, J. B., & Wu, J. (2019).
-Neuro-symbolic concept learner: Interpreting scenes, words, and sentences from natural supervision.
-International Conference on Learning Representations.
+Neuro-symbolic concept learner: Interpreting scenes, words, and sentences from natural supervision. *International Conference on Learning Representations (ICLR)*.
 <a name="mccarthy1956"></a>
-- McCarthy, J., Minsky, M. L., Rochester, N., & Shannon, C. E. (1956).
-Proposal for the Dartmouth Summer Research Project on Artificial Intelligence.
-Unpublished manuscript.
+- McCarthy, J., Minsky, M. L., Rochester, N., & Shannon, C. E. (1956). *A proposal for the Dartmouth summer research project on artificial intelligence*.
+Unpublished manuscript, Dartmouth College.
 <a name="mcculloch1943"></a>
 - McCulloch, W. S., & Pitts, W. (1943).
-A logical calculus of the ideas immanent in nervous activity.
-The Bulletin of Mathematical Biophysics, 5(4), 115–133.
+A logical calculus of the ideas immanent in nervous activity. *The Bulletin of Mathematical Biophysics*, 5(4), 115–133. https://doi.org/10.1007/BF02478259
 <a name="mcdermott1982"></a>
 - McDermott, J. (1982).
-Rl-ml: A rule-based program for configuring computer systems.
-Artificial Intelligence, 19(1), 39–88.
+RL-ML: A rule-based program for configuring computer systems. *Artificial Intelligence*, 19(1), 39–88. https://doi.org/10.1016/0004-3702(82)90007-1
 <a name="millidge2020"></a>
 - Millidge, B., Tschantz, A., & Buckley, C. L. (2020).
-On the relationship between active inference and control as inference.
-Entropy, 22(4), 408.
+On the relationship between active inference and control as inference. *Entropy*, 22(4), 408. https://doi.org/10.3390/e22040408
 <a name="minsky1951"></a>
 - Minsky, M., & Edmonds, D. (1951).
-SNARC: A Neural Network Simulator.
+SNARC: A neural network simulator.
 Report, MIT.
 <a name="minsky1969"></a>
-- Minsky, M., & Papert, S. (1969).
-Perceptrons.
+- Minsky, M., & Papert, S. (1969). *Perceptrons*.
 MIT Press.
 <a name="newell1956"></a>
 - Newell, A., & Simon, H. A. (1956).
-The Logic Theorist: A program that simulates the human thought process.
-IRE Transactions on Information Theory, 2(3), 61–79.
+The Logic Theorist: A program that simulates the human thought process. *IRE Transactions on Information Theory*, 2(3), 61–79. https://doi.org/10.1109/TIT.1956.1056810
 <a name="openai2023"></a>
 - OpenAI.
 (2023, 14 mars).
 GPT-4 technical report.
 OpenAI. https://openai.com/research/gpt-4
 <a name="oregan2001"></a>
 - O’Regan, J. K., & Noë, A. (2001).
-A sensorimotor account of vision and visual consciousness.
-Behavioral and Brain Sciences, 24(5), 939–973.
+A sensorimotor account of vision and visual consciousness. *Behavioral and Brain Sciences*, 24(5), 939–1031. https://doi.org/10.1017/S0140525X01000103
 <a name="ovide"></a>
-- Ovide. (s.d.).
-Métamorphoses (X, 243‑297)
+- Ovide. (s.d.). *Métamorphoses* (X, 243–297).
 <a name="paletta2013"></a>
 - Paletta, L., Swoboda, J., & Fritz, G. (2013).
-Active visual perception for human–robot interaction.
-Robotics and Autonomous Systems, 61(6), 558–569.
+Active visual perception for human–robot interaction. *Robotics and Autonomous Systems*, 61(6), 558–569. https://doi.org/10.1016/j.robot.2013.02.009
 <a name="pascal1642"></a>
-- Pascal, B. (1642).
-La Pascaline [Machine à calculer].
+- Pascal, B. (1642). *La Pascaline* [Machine à calculer].
 <a name="pearl1988"></a>
-- Pearl, J. (1988).
-Probabilistic Reasoning in Intelligent Systems: Networks of Plausible Inference.
+- Pearl, J. (1988). *Probabilistic reasoning in intelligent systems: Networks of plausible inference*.
 Morgan Kaufmann.
 <a name="radford2018"></a>
 - Radford, A., Narasimhan, K., Salimans, T., & Sutskever, I. (2018).
 Improving language understanding by generative pre-training.
 OpenAI.
 <a name="raichle2022"></a>
 - Raichle, M. E., & Gusnard, D. A. (2002).
-Appraising the brain’s energy budget.
-Proceedings of the National Academy of Sciences, 99(16), 10237–10239. https://doi.org/10.1073/pnas.172399499
+Appraising the brain’s energy budget. *Proceedings of the National Academy of Sciences*, 99(16), 10237–10239. https://doi.org/10.1073/pnas.172399499
 <a name="ramesh2021"></a>
 - Ramesh, A., Pavlov, M., Goh, G., Gray, S., Voss, C., Radford, A., Chen, M., & Sutskever, I. (2021).
 Zero-shot text-to-image generation.
-Proceedings of the 38th International Conference on Machine Learning (ICML 2021), 139, 8821–8831.
+In *Proceedings of the 38th International Conference on Machine Learning* (Vol. 139, pp. 8821–8831).
 PMLR.
 <a name="rosenblatt1958"></a>
 - Rosenblatt, F. (1958).
-The perceptron: A probabilistic model for information storage and organization in the brain.
-Psychological Review, 65(6), 386–408.
+The perceptron: A probabilistic model for information storage and organization in the brain. *Psychological Review*, 65(6), 386–408. https://doi.org/10.1037/h0042519
 <a name="rumelahart1986"></a>
 - Rumelhart, D. E., Hinton, G. E., & Williams, R. J. (1986).
-Learning representations by back-propagating errors.
-Nature, 323(6088), 533–536.
+Learning representations by back-propagating errors. *Nature*, 323(6088), 533–536. https://doi.org/10.1038/323533a0
 <a name="sae2018"></a>
 - SAE International.
-(2018).
-Taxonomy and definitions for terms related to driving automation systems for on-road motor vehicles (J3016_201806).
+(2018). *Taxonomy and definitions for terms related to driving automation systems for on-road motor vehicles (J3016_201806)*.
+SAE International. https://doi.org/10.4271/J3016_201806
 <a name="shannon1948"></a>
 - Shannon, C. E. (1948).
-A Mathematical Theory of Communication.
-Bell System Technical Journal, 27(3), 379–423.
+A mathematical theory of communication. *Bell System Technical Journal*, 27(3), 379–423, 623–656. https://doi.org/10.1002/j.1538-7305.1948.tb01338.x
 <a name="shortliffe1976"></a>
-- Shortliffe, E. H. (1976).
-Computer-Based Medical Consultations: MYCIN. *Elsevier*
+- Shortliffe, E. H. (1976). *Computer-based medical consultations: MYCIN*.
+Elsevier.
 <a name="stat2017"></a>
 - Stat News.
-(2017, September 5).
-IBM’s Watson recommended ‘unsafe and incorrect’ cancer treatments, study finds.
+(2017, 5 septembre).
+IBM’s Watson recommended ‘unsafe and incorrect’ cancer treatments, study finds. https://www.statnews.com
 <a name="thomas1265"></a>
 - Thomas d’Aquin.
-(1265–1273). *Summa Theologica* [Somme théologique]
+(1265–1273). *Summa Theologica* [Somme théologique].
 <a name="turing1936"></a>
 - Turing, A. M. (1936).
 On computable numbers, with an application to the Entscheidungsproblem. *Proceedings of the London Mathematical Society*, 2(42), 230–265.
 <a name="turing1950"></a>
 - Turing, A. M. (1950).
-Computing machinery and intelligence. *Mind*, 59(236), 433–460.
+Computing machinery and intelligence. *Mind*, 59(236), 433–460. https://doi.org/10.1093/mind/LIX.236.433
 <a name="vaswani2017"></a>
-- Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., … & Polosukhin, I. (2017).
-Attention Is all you need. *Advances in Neural Information Processing Systems*, 30, 5998–6008.
+- Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., … Polosukhin, I. (2017).
+Attention is all you need.
+In I. Guyon, U. V. Luxburg, S. Bengio, H. Wallach, R. Fergus, S. Vishwanathan, & R. Garnett (Eds.), *Advances in Neural Information Processing Systems* (Vol. 30, pp. 5998–6008).
 <a name="vidal2018"></a>
 - Vidal, M., & Piater, J. (2018).
-Beyond pixels: A comprehensive survey from visual recognition to cognition.
-Artificial Intelligence, 258, 66–115. https://doi.org/10.1016/j.artint.2018.01.004
+Beyond pixels: A comprehensive survey from visual recognition to cognition. *Artificial Intelligence*, 258, 66–115. https://doi.org/10.1016/j.artint.2018.01.004
 <a name="von1945"></a>
-- von Neumann, J. (1945).
-First Draft of a Report on the EDVAC.
+- von Neumann, J. (1945). *First Draft of a Report on the EDVAC*.
 University of Pennsylvania.
 <a name="wiener1948"></a>
-- Wiener, N. (1948).
-Cybernetics: Or Control and Communication in the Animal and the Machine.
+- Wiener, N. (1948). *Cybernetics: Or Control and Communication in the Animal and the Machine*.
 MIT Press.
 <a name="white1962"></a>
-- White, L. T. Jr. (1962).
-Medieval technology and social change.
+- White, L. T., Jr. (1962). *Medieval technology and social change*.
 Oxford University Press.
 <a name="whitehead1910"></a>
-- Whitehead, A. N., & Russell, B. (1910–1913).
-Principia Mathematica (Vols.
+- Whitehead, A. N., & Russell, B. (1910–1913). *Principia Mathematica* (Vols.
 I–III).
 Cambridge University Press.
 <a name="wickens2008"></a>
-- Wickens, C. D. (2008).
-Engineering psychology and human performance (4ème éd.).
+- Wickens, C. D. (2008). *Engineering psychology and human performance* (4th ed.).
 Pearson.
 <a name="wrangham2009"></a>
 - Wrangham, R. (2009).
-Shallow-water habitats as sources of fallback foods for hominins.
-American Journal of Physical Anthropology, 140(4), 630–642. https://doi.org/10.1002/ajpa.21122
+Shallow-water habitats as sources of fallback foods for hominins. *American Journal of Physical Anthropology*, 140(4), 630–642. https://doi.org/10.1002/ajpa.21122
 <a name="yarbus1967"></a>
-- Yarbus, A. L. (1967).
-Eye Movements and Vision.
+- Yarbus, A. L. (1967). *Eye Movements and Vision*.
 Plenum Press.
 <a name="yudkowsky2020"></a>
 - Yudkowsky, E. (2020).
-Coordination problem for beneficial AI.
-AI Alignment Forum.
+Coordination problem for beneficial AI. *AI Alignment Forum*. https://www.alignmentforum.org